Acts and Rules

 However, both the Acts were silent on the buildings under the private ownership.
 The Act XX of 1863 was therefore enacted to empower the Government to prevent injury to and preserve buildings remarkable for their antiquity or for their historical or architectural value.

-The Indian Treasure Trove Act, 1878 (Act No. VI of 1878) was promulgated to protect and preserve treasure found accidentally but had the archaeological and historical value.
+Promulgated to protect and preserve treasure found accidentally but had the archaeological and historical value.
 This Act was enacted to protect and preserve such treasures and their lawful disposal.

 In a landmark development in 1886, James Burgess, the then Director General succeeded in prevailing upon the Government for issuing directions: forbidding any person or agency to undertake excavation without prior consent of the Archaeological Survey and debarring officers from disposing of antiquities found or acquired without the permission of the Government.

-Protection of built heritage
+Protection of Built Heritage

 In 1951, The Ancient and Historical Monuments and Archaeological Sites and Remains (Declaration of National Importance) Act, 1951 (No LXXI of 1951) was enacted.
-Consequently, all the ancient and historical monuments and archaeological sites and remains protected earlier under ‘The Ancient Monuments Preservation Act, 1904’ (Act No. VII of 1904) were re-declared as monuments and archaeological sites of national importance under this Act.
-Another four hundred and fifty monuments and sites of Part ‘B’ States were also added.
-Some more monuments and archaeological sites were also declared as of national importance under Section 126 of the States Reorganization Act, 1956.
+Consequently, all the ancient and historical monuments and archaeological sites and remains protected earlier were re-declared as monuments and archaeological sites of national importance under this Act.
+Another four hundred and fifty monuments and sites of Part 'B' States were also added.

-The Ancient Monuments and Archaeological Sites and Remains Act 1958 was amended in 2010 through an ordinance and the Ancient Monuments and Archaeological Sites and Remains (Amendment and Validation) Act of 2010.
-Accordingly, some sections of the principal act was amended to provide for the creation of a National Monument Authority and appointment of state level Competent Authorities to regulate the constructional activities in the regulated and prohibited areas around the protected monument and framing of heritage bye-laws for the above purpose.
-Further, the punishment for offences of unauthorised constructions and connivance of officers of Central Government were made more stringent.
+Amended in 2010 to provide for the creation of a National Monument Authority and appointment of state level Competent Authorities to regulate constructional activities in regulated and prohibited areas around protected monuments.
+Punishment for offences was made more stringent.

-Protection of Movable antiquities
+Protection of Movable Antiquities